-Gary V. Stephenson Scientific Investigator Gary Stephenson received his B. S. Degree in Physics at Montana State University in 1983 and from 1984 to 2000 performed graduate studies at the University of California, Purdue University and the University of Washington in Physics and Electrical Engineering.
+Gary Stephenson received his B. S. Degree in Physics at Montana State University in 1983 and from 1984 to 2000 performed graduate studies at the University of California, Purdue University and the University of Washington in Physics and Electrical Engineering.
 From 1983 to 1986 he was a Member of the Technical Staff at Hughes Aircraft Company where as a systems engineer he worked on optical and radar systems.
 In 1986 Mr. Stephenson joined the Aerospace Optical Division of ITT where he performed research, development, and systems design studies of space borne meteorological Infrared imagers.
 In 1989 through 1997 he returned to Hughes as a Systems Engineer where he was responsible for the electro-optical systems engineering and on-site support of AST, an airborne infrared tracking sensor for the U. S. Army, and prepared a number of proposals, including technical volumes for early phases of EAGLE (Extended Airborne Global Launch Evaluator), mobile THEL (Tactical High Energy Laser), and NPOESS (National Polar-orbiting Operational Environmental Satellite System).
 From 1997 to the current date he has been a Systems Engineer at The Boeing Company where he has again been involved in the systems design of electromagnetic and electro-optical mission equipment, including TAPLOC, (TENCAP AWACS Precision Location) and Connexion by Boeing.
 Stephenson is an expert on the Gertsenshtein effect (utilized for both generation and detection of HFGWs) and has published several papers in that area.
 Since 1997 he has also been the president and chief investigator for Seculine Consulting.
-Mr. Stephenson has publications in a variety of applications areas, seven patents, participated in the first International HFGW Workshop at the MITRE Corporation in 2003, the second International HFGW Workshop at Austin, Texas in 2007, and cochairman of the third at Huntsville, Alabama in 2009.
-He has publications in the communications applications of high-frequency gravitational waves.
+Mr. Stephenson has publications in a variety of applications areas, seven patents, participated in the first International HFGW Workshop at the MITRE Corporation in 2003 and the second International HFGW Workshop at Austin, Texas in 2007, and has publications in the communications applications of high-frequency gravitational waves.